Supporting those with additional needs

 In this section, you can also find further information on the following topics which are particularly relevant to Section Leaders, and other adult volunteers directly involved in delivering the Programme to young people:

-Cognition and LearningDiscover how you can support cognition and learning
+This sections includes information about how we best support young people with Cognition and learning needs.
+These include:Discover how you can support cognition and learning

 Working in partnership with Parents and Carers